 What is cell salvage?

-Cell salvage is a method of collecting blood you have lost during an operation, so that it can be given back to you.
+Cell salvage is when we collect blood you have lost during an operation, and give it back to you.

-The blood collected is washed and filtered to remove any contaminants.
+The blood collected is washed and filtered to remove any contaminants (things that shouldn’t be there).
 This blood can then be given back to you if the doctor thinks a blood transfusion is required.
 It is sometimes called autologous blood transfusion (using your own blood).

 Why might I need a transfusion?